 When we do collect data you will be provided the opportunity to “opt in” to receiving marketing data from us.
-You also have the right to opt out of this at any time by simply using the unsubscribe link on emails, contacting our Practice Manager or telling the person in our firm whom you are dealing with at the time.
+You also have the right to opt out of this at any time by simply using the unsubscribe link on emails, contacting our Practice Manager or telling the solicitor you are dealing with at the time.

 We hope you will provide this information and that you find our communications useful, but if you choose not to, this will have no effect on accessing our legal services.

 Please note that once unsubscribed, you may still receive transactional emails from us regarding your legal case.